emgrasmeder/tidy-data-crash-course/README.md

 Imagine this: You're a pretty decent software dev, but for some reason you have to start working with data for the first time.
 Most likely, spreadsheets worked fine for your team/org while you proved the business hypothesis, and now you need to build something more robust while under pressure to keep running business as usual.

-You're going to want to build an application inspired by the principles of [12 Factor App](https://12factor.net/) and the [Ports and Adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) pattern.
+You're going to want to build an application inspired by the principles of the [12 Factor App](https://12factor.net/) and the [Ports and Adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) pattern.
 The goal is to shut down your existing workflow piece by piece, replacing it with your faster, more robust, automated, tested data pipeline.

 ### Getting Started